apache/streampipes-extensions/streampipes-sinks-internal-jvm/src/main/resources/org.apache.streampipes.sinks.internal.jvm.logger/documentation.md

 ## Description

-Measures the latency of an incoming event and appends this number to the event by serializing it.
+Analyzes the latency of an event and sends it to MQTT logger.

 ***

-## Required input
-The latency measure processor requires a timestamp.

-***

 ## Configuration

--
+### Topic name

+The name of the topic the latency should be written to.

 ## Output

-The latency measure processor appends the latency of the event as a double.
-The rest of the event stays the same.
+(not applicable for data sinks)